lolbot-project/lolbot/.github/CONTRIBUTING.md

   Once again, thanks for contributing!

-  Written by S (@xshotD)
+  Written by S - @xshotD

-  Originally made: Sun March 5th, 2017
+  Originally made on: Sun March 5th, 2017